Jags end 20-game skid with 53-yard FG to beat Dolphins 23-20 - NewsBreak

 Jags end 20-game skid with 53-yard FG to beat Dolphins 23-20

-Wright, playing just his third game for the Jags (1-5), also nailed a clutch 54-yarder to tie the game at 20 with 3:40 remaining.

-“He was telling me he was like a software engineer like a month and a half ago,” Trevor Lawrence said.
-“Just crazy, you can’t even make it up.”
+Trevor Lawrence connected on a short slant pass to Laviska Shenault Jr. and the Jags (1-5) called timeout with 1 second remaining after the Dolphins (1-5) gambled on a fourth-and-1 from their 46 and came up short.

-Lawrence was 25 of 41 for 319 yards and a touchdown as he and Meyer finally earned their first NFL victories — even if it required a trip to Europe to get it done in a “home” game.
+Lawrence threw for 319 yards and a touchdown as he and coach Urban Meyer finally earned their first NFL victories — even if it required a trip to Europe to get it done in a “home” game at Tottenham Hotspur Stadium.

 The Dolphins lost their fifth consecutive game, spoiling the return of Tua Tagovailoa, who made his first start in a month.
 The second-year quarterback threw two touchdown passes to Jaylen Waddle.